Finding and Exploring Promising Search Space for the 0-1 Multidimensional Knapsack Problem: Experiments and Analysis

+To examine the efficiency of \emph{FEPSS} algorithm, finding high-quality solutions in a reasonable time, we performed vast experimentation with two benchmark sets that are widely used to test the algorithms for the MKP.
+Before presenting the results, we introduce some detailed settings of the experiments in the following.

-\textbf{Benchmark. } We perform extensive computational experiments on the commonly used benchmark instances, the OR-Library instances and the MK\_GK instances.
+\textbf{Benchmark. } We perform extensive computational experiments on the commonly used benchmark instances, the OR-Library instances, and the MK\_GK instances.
 The main characteristics of the benchmarks are as follows.

-\textbf{OR-Library:} These instances were proposed in \cite{rf26}.
-In this set, the number of items $n$ is are 100, 250 and 500, the number of resource constraints $m$ are 5, 10 and 30.
-There are 30 instances in each combination ($n, m$).
+\emph{OR-Library:} These instances were proposed in \cite{rf26}.
+In this set, the number of items $n$ are 100, 250, and 500.
+The number of resource constraints $m$ are 5, 10, and 30.
+Each combination ($n, m$) consists of 30 instances.
+For each pair ($n, m$), the coefficients ($b_i$) are set using $b_i = \omega \Sigma^n_{j=1} r_{ij}$, where $\omega$ represents a tightness ratio.
+Specifically, $\omega = 0.25$ for the first ten problems (instance ids from 0 to 9), $\omega = 0.5$ for the next ten problems (instance ids from 10 to 19), and $\omega = 0.75$ for the remaining ten problems (instance ids from 20 to 29).
+Here, $r_{ij}$ are integer numbers drawn from a discrete uniform generator U(0, 1000).
 This is the most commonly used benchmark for the MKP.
-As far as we know, the optimal solution of most of the instances are proved and the (250, 30), (500, 10) and (500, 30) are still open.
-The instances are available at \url{http://people.brunel.ac.uk/~mastjjb/jeb/orlib/mdmkpinfo.html}.
+As far as we know, the optimal solutions for the small instances are proven and the (250, 30), (500, 10), and (500, 30) are still open.
+The instances are available at \url{http://people.brunel.ac.uk/~mastjjb/jeb/orlib/mknapinfo.html}.

-\textbf{MK\_GK:} There are 11 instances with $n \in$ \{100, 200, 500, 1000, 1500, 2500\} and $m \in$ \{15, 25, 50, 100\}.This set contains some very large instances, e.g., the one with 2500 items and 100 resource constraints.
+\emph{MK\_GK:} There are 11 instances with $n \in$ \{100, 200, 500, 1000, 1500, 2500\} and $m \in$ \{15, 25, 50, 100\}.
+This set contains some very large instances, e.g., the one with 2500 items and 100 resource constraints.
 The instances are made available by the authors of \cite{rf18} at \url{https://leria-info.univ-angers.fr/~jinkao.hao/mkp.html}.